6 Ingredients taco soup recipe

 And the best part about this easy taco soup recipe is that it can be customized to suit your family’s tastes!
 Does your family enjoy spicy dishes?
 Use a spicy variety of canned tomatoes with chilies or top your soup with fresh jalapenos.
 Would your family rather avoid hot spices?
 Opt for a milder alternative by using diced tomatoes without chilies.

-Switch the black beans with pinto or red beans if you like them better, add ranch salad dressing or change the spices as you like them.
+Switch the black beans with pinto beans or red beans if you like them better, add ranch dressing mix, change the spices as you like them or add some more seasoning such as garlic powder, onion powder, a pinch of cumin or green chilies or serve with some freshly squeezed lime juice.
 Taco seasoning is a must, though.
-Also, if you like garlic, feel free to add some.

 Taco soup tips:

-- You can use any veggies you like: mushrooms, peppers of any kind, zucchini, cucumbers, whatever you love;
+• You can use any other veggies you like: mushrooms, peppers of any kind, zucchini, cucumbers, whatever you love;

-- You can replace the beef broth with chicken or vegetable broth.
+• You can replace the beef broth with chicken broth or vegetable broth.
 You can add beef broth or beef bouillon to add a beef flavor without actually using it;

 No matter how you plan to modify this beef taco soup recipe, start by browning a pound of ground beef in the bottom of your Dutch oven or stock pot.
 No need to dirty up a skillet just to brown your ground beef!
 Make this beef taco soup a one-pot meal by cooking everything in the same pot.
 Yaaay for fewer dishes!